syncfusion-content/javascript-docs/js/UploadBox/File-Actions.md

 {% endhighlight %}

 Configure the handler to save the file.
-Create a folder (for example, uploadfiles) and save the uploaded files into this folder.
+Create a folder (for example, upload files) and save the uploaded files into this folder.

 {% highlight c# %}